wc-donation/wc-donation-platform/readme.txt

 1. Highly converting donation form for your online fundraising.
 2. Donors can easily manage their donations.
 3. Use popup donation forms to collect donations even more elegantly.
-4. Automatically generate tax-deductible donation receipts and thank your donors with a personalized thank you certificate.
+4. Automatically generate tax-deductible donation receipts and thank your donors with a personalized thank-you certificate.
 5. Express Donations allow your supporters to donate to you in less than 20 seconds via Apple Pay / Google Pay / PayPal

 == Frequently Asked Questions ==